Tuesday, November 17, 2009

 | 0 -> a

-| _ -> loop (- 1) b (+ b)
+| _ -> loop (n - 1) b (a + b)

 loop n 0 1